 Is the Sony WH-1000XM3 worth buying?

-Yes, the WH-1000XM3 is probably worth buying even with the release of the WH-1000XM4.
+Yes, the WH-1000XM3 is probably worth buying, even with the release of the WH-1000XM4.
 Active noise cancellers are the rare headphones that work well in just about any situation, and that’s why they’re so valuable.
-The Sony WH-1000XM3 is the perfect travel buddy with great battery life, solid sound, and a price point under its main competitors.
+The Sony WH-1000XM3 is the perfect travel buddy with excellent battery life, solid sound, and a price point under its main competitors.

 A gadget that costs $349 USD might sound like it’s too expensive, but it’s really not for all that it gives you in return.
 Plus, you can usually find this for around $250 USD or so, and a really good set of active noise canceling headphones is worth its weight in gold.
-If you want to save even more cash, consider buying the WH-1000XM3 through the Amazon Renewed program.
+To save even more cash, consider buying the WH-1000XM3 through the Amazon Renewed program.

 Should you upgrade to the Sony WH-1000XM4 or XM5?

-The Sony WH-1000XM4 introduces artificial intelligence (AI) into the mix, and its used to improve noise canceling along with audio processing.
+The Sony WH-1000XM4 introduces artificial intelligence (AI) into the mix, and it’s used to improve noise canceling and audio processing.
 The WH-1000XM4 features a new DSEE Extreme processor, which improves dynamic range when upsampling audio.
-Other features include improved fast charging: 10 minutes of charging via USB-C provides 5 hours of playtime.
+Other features include improved fast charging: 10 minutes via USB-C provides 5 hours of playtime.

 Another new feature: speak-to-chat.
 This enables listeners to engage in conversation without having to interact with the headset at all.
-The five-microphone array in tandem with AI voice recognition software learns when you’re speaking and automatically decreases the volume as you and your conversation partner talk back and forth.
+In tandem with AI voice recognition software, the five-microphone array learns when you’re speaking and automatically decreases the volume as you and your conversation partner talk back and forth.
 Listeners still have the option to allow ambient noise in by placing their hands on either of the ear cups.

-Bluetooth multipoint connectivity is finally supported, so you can now connect the Sony WH-1000XM4 to two sources at once.
-This is ideal for users who want to keep an ear on their smartphone notifications while streaming a movie on their laptops.
+Bluetooth multipoint connectivity is finally supported, so you can now connect the Sony WH-1000XM4 to two sources simultaneously.
+This is ideal for users who want to monitor their smartphone notifications while streaming a movie on their laptops.

-Build quality has also been tweaked, as Sony made the headset lighter by using a lightweight plastic.
-Comfort has improved too: pressure is more evenly distributed around the ears, and the stitched has receded further into the ear cup, so the seam no longer brushes against the head.
+Build quality has also been tweaked, as Sony made the headset lighter by using lightweight plastic.
+Comfort has improved, too: pressure is more evenly distributed around the ears, and the stitching has receded further into the ear cup, so the seam no longer brushes against the head.

 The Sony WH-1000XM5 is the most recent iteration of Sony’s flagship noise canceling headphones, and it has a lot of the great features of the XM4, but it has better sound quality and ANC, a new design, and better battery life.
 If you really want to treat yourself, the Sony WH-1000XM5 is one of the best noise canceling headsets you can buy, and $387 at Amazon.